Health Library

 • Avoid a lot of handling.
 When you do handle your baby, try to avoid any extra movements.

-• Hold your baby to make him or her feel safe and loved.
+• Hold your baby to make them feel safe and loved.

 If you are worried or anxious, your baby can pick up your energy.
 If you find this to be true, try to take deep cleansing breaths and focus on calming yourself.